nickatomlin/Tweather/README.md

 # Tweather
+A project for HackHarvard 2015.
+Hosted at http://newflaskv1.azurewebsites.net/tweather via Azure.

-Real-time weather reports with the Twitter API.
+Real-time weather visualization with the Twitter API.